Transport in the United Kingdom: Transport trends

-Since 1952 (the earliest date for which comparable figures are available), the United Kingdom saw a growth of car use, which increased its modal share, while the use of buses declined, and railway use has grown more slowly.
+Since 1952 (the earliest date for which comparable figures are available), the United Kingdom saw a growth of car use, which increased its modal share, while the use of buses declined, and railway use has grown.

 However, since the 1990s, rail has started increasing its modal share at the expense of cars, increasing from 5% to 10% of passenger-kilometres travelled.
-This coincided with the privatisation of British Rail, but its impact is heavily debated.
+This coincided with the privatisation of British Rail.
 In 1952, 27% of distance travelled was by car or taxi; with 42% being by bus or coach and 18% by rail.
 A further 11% was by bicycle and 3% by motorcycle.
 The distance travelled by air was negligible.

-By 2015 83% of distance travelled was by car or taxi; with 5% being by bus and 10% by rail.
-Air, pedal cycle and motorcycle accounted for roughly 1% each.
-In terms of passenger-kilometres, slightly over 662 billion were made by cars, motorcycles vans and taxis, 78 billion by rail, 39 billion by bus, 5 billion by pedal cycle and 9 billion on domestic air flights.

-Passenger transport has grown in recent years.
-Figures from the Department for Transport show that total passenger travel inside the United Kingdom has risen from 403 billion passenger kilometres in 1970 to 793 billion in 2015.
+Passenger transport continues to grow strongly.
+Figures from the Department for Transport show in 2018 people made 4.8 billion local bus passenger journeys, 58% of all public transport journeys.
+There were 1.8 billion rail passenger journeys in the United Kingdom.
+Light rail and tram travel also continued to grow, to the highest level (0.3 million journeys) since comparable records began in 1983.
+In 2018/19, there was £18.1bn of public expenditure on railways, an increase of 12% (£1.9bn).
+The average amount of time people wait at a stop or station for public transport in London and Manchester is 10 minutes.